 I am a social psychologist, with a research focus on behaviour change, motivation, and self-regulation.
-I am interested in both theoretical, basic research questions around these issues, as well as applied issues, seeking to find the “Pasteur’s quadrant” whereby research would simultaneously advance both fundamental behaviour change science and theory, as well as help provide applied solutions to societal problems.
+I am interested in both theoretical, basic research questions around these issues, as well as applied issues, seeking to find the “Pasteur’s quadrant” whereby research would simultaneously advance both fundamental science of behaviour change, as well as contribute to solving societal problems.

 I and my research team are currently working on several topics around the social psychology of behaviour change.

 - In general, I am interested in why some behaviour change interventions are successful and other are not.
 Understanding these processes better helps us create both better theories and practical interventions.

 - My long-time passion has been to understand people’s active engagement in managing their own behaviour change and motivation (see e.g. Hankonen et al. 2015; Hankonen, 2018).
 Some interventions rely on active engagement of the target participants: For example, they are expected to actively use some taught skills (e.g. self-monitor or mentally rehearse the intended behaviour).